code4sac/councilmatic-stack/README.md

 1. Ensure the containers are running.
 If they are still running from the Initializing step above continue to step 2.
 Otherwise start the containers: `docker-compose up`.
 2. `docker-compose exec scrapers /bin/bash` (ssh's into the scrapers project)
 3. `pupa update sacramento` (runs the update script)

+This will save data in to the postgres database

+## Todo
+1. Add imago
+2. Add councilmatic-starter-template
+3. Fix bootstrapping so that you do not need to run the init scripts and have the update script automatically run on a cron job

 ## Resources: